When (and why) you need to give progressive web apps a chance

 A PWA can give users a snapshot of your business, aiding conversion.
 There are also plenty of PWA success stories out there.
 Spotify and Asda and Nikkei have all increased the number of users and interactions following the launch of their PWAs.

-But is a PWA right for your business?
+Is a PWA right for your business?

 “If your app relies on bleeding edge APIs that Webkit says it will not support in the near future, you can kiss goodbye to a PWA,” according to Sam.
 “But a PWA can still provide you with a gateway to introduce new users to your business.”